Nicblast/Street-Swift/README.md

 ![IMG_3470](https://github.com/user-attachments/assets/a1087a68-af35-4f89-8dd2-39f3a15b2a06)

-__

 ## Strategic Recommendations:

+**Fleet Relocation:**

-1.Fleet Relocation: Immediately transition 80% of the "Industrial Zone" fleet to the "Airport" and "Downtown" hubs where demand and completion rates are highest.
+Immediately transition 80% of the "Industrial Zone" fleet to the "Airport" and "Downtown" hubs where demand and completion rates are highest.

+**Pricing Restructuring:**

-2.Pricing Restructuring: Implement a minimum booking fee (e.g., $20 minimum) to ensure that short-duration "micro-trips" remain profitable.
+Implement a minimum booking fee (e.g., $20 minimum) to ensure that short-duration "micro-trips" remain profitable.

+**Tier Maintenance Audit:**

-3.Tier Maintenance Audit: Conduct a physical audit of all "Luxury" assets to address the source of low user ratings and protect the brand’s premium positioning.
+Conduct a physical audit of all "Luxury" assets to address the source of low user ratings and protect the brand’s premium positioning.

 <img width="1536" height="1024" alt="IMG_3471" src="https://github.com/user-attachments/assets/72127b2d-4610-4c4f-9e56-5addbcd94a4a" />